Tell Samuel L. Jackson to take his finger off of the Twitter trigger. I come to praise The Avengers, not to bury them.

 Now it is here and it was well worth the wait.

-We’ll assume you already know, or can look up for yourself why Tony Stark/Iron Man (Downey Jr.), Steve Rogers/Captain America (Evans), Bruce Banner/The Hulk (Ruffalo), Thor (Hemsworth), Natasha Romanoff/Black Widow (Johansson) and Clint Barton/Hawkeye (Renner) are the ’super’ folks they are.
-When The Avengers opens, there’s trouble afoot, as Loki, who Thor fought and defeated in his titular epic, is intent on stealing the Tesseract, a cube that is a source of incredible energy that was first introduced in the Captain America film.
+We’ll assume you already know, or can look up for yourself why Tony Stark/Iron Man (Robert Downey Jr.), Steve Rogers/Captain America (Chris Evans), Bruce Banner/The Hulk (Mark Ruffalo), Thor (Chris Hemsworth), Natasha Romanoff/Black Widow (Scarlett Johansson) and Clint Barton/Hawkeye (Jeremy Renner) are the ’super’ folks they are.
+When The Avengers opens, there is trouble afoot, as Loki (Tom Hiddleston), who Thor fought and defeated in his titular epic, is intent on stealing the Tesseract, a cube that is a source of incredible energy that was first introduced in the Captain America film.
 It’s being used to try to generate energy from outer space, and not only does Loki get away with it, he also entrances Hawkeye and the key scientist involved in developing the Tesseract as an endless supply of energy (Stellen Skaarsgard, reprising his Thor role) and carries them away with him.

 They’ve got him right where he wants to be.